 Earless seals, also known as true seals or phocids, are carnivorous mammals belonging to the family Phocidae.
 They are distinguished by their streamlined bodies, two pairs of flippers, retractable nipples, and internal testicles.
-Unlike eared seals of the Otariidae family, they lack external ear flaps and are highly adapted to an aquatic lifestyle.
+Compared to the eared seals of the family Otariidae, earless seals lack the external ear flaps.
+They also possess retractable nipples and internal testicles, traits absent in their eared counterparts.

 These seals inhabit polar, temperate, and tropical waters worldwide, occupying diverse environments such as ice sheets, floes, open waters, and coastlines.
 The Baikal seal is the only species that lives exclusively in freshwater.